The Mount is a small hill on Fleetwood Esplanade. At the top of it is The Mount Pavilion and it’s surrounded by newly restored Mount Gardens.

 Would you like your own Mount Pavilion?

-Visit Fleetwood is independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop where we sell our own original art.
+We’re The Rabbit Patch Ltd and we independently publish Visit Fleetwood.
+We’re a design and creatives company right here on the Fylde Coast and we have an online shop where we sell our own original art.

 This is one of two watercolour paintings – available framed or as a plain print.
 Follow the link and have a look around at both local scenes and traditional seaside views.